-Dean’s Professor of Epidemiology and Chair, Department of Epidemiology, University of Florida College of Medicine & College of Public Health and Health Professions
+Dean’s Professor, Department of Epidemiology, University of Florida College of Medicine & College of Public Health and Health Professions

 Associate Dean for Research, College of Public Health and Health Professions, Gainesville, FL

 Dr. Cottler’s research is focused on the consequences of addiction, its comorbidity with other disorders, and community-based efforts.

 1972: RN, Jewish Hospital of St. Louis College of Nursing and Allied Health, St. Louis, MO